wemake-services/docker-image-size-limit/README.md

 compatible type annotations with this library.

-## Github Action
+## GitHub Action

-You can also use this check as a [Gihub Action](https://github.com/marketplace/actions/docker-image-size-limit):
+You can also use this check as a [GitHub Action](https://github.com/marketplace/actions/docker-image-size-limit):

 ```yaml
 - uses: wemake-services/docker-image-size-limit@master